Skip to content

 Run it with sensible defaults

 Using account balance of 10,000, old account rate of 2%, new account rate of 5%, switching cost of 30, the calculation works out to 1.2 months.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Account Balance, Old Account Rate, New Account Rate, and Switching Cost — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works